-Marshall, the Judges Johnson, Story, and Todd, the Attorney-General Wirt, and late District Attorney Walter Jones; also Messis.
+Marshall, the Judges Johnson, Story, and Todd, the Attorney-General Wirt, and late District Attorney Walter Jones; also Messrs.
 Harper, Hopkinson, D.B.
 Ogden, J. Sergeant, Webster, Wheaton, and Winder, all counselors of the Court. . . .
-We had a very pleasant and convivial party, and I had occasion to repeat a remark made in former years, that there is more social ease and enjoyment in these companies, when all the guests are familiarly acquainted with one another, than at our usual dinners during the session of Congress, when we have from fifteen to twenty members assembled from various parts of the Union, and scarcely acquainted together.
+We had a very pleasant and convivial party, and I had occasion to repeat a remark made in former years, that there is more social ease and enjoyment in these companies, when all the guests are familiarly acquainted with one another, than at our usual dinners during the session of Congress, when we have from fifteen to twenty members assembled from various parts of the Union, and scarcely acquainted together.224 tone in discussing the construction of an act of Congress" and "[c]losing his speech in this solemn tone, he took his seat, saying to me, with a smile-'that will do for the ladies.""228 Justice Joseph Story noted in an earlier letter that "scarcely a day passes in the Court, in which parties of ladies do not occasionally come in and hear, for a while, the argument of learned counsel.
+On two occasions, our room has been crowded with ladies to hear Mr. Pinkney, the present Attorney-General."229

-Thus, it was not unheard of for a Justice to comment on the likely result of a case that could come back before the Court, or for a judge to have social interaction with the lawyers during the weekend interlude of a trial.
+Thus, it was not unheard of for a Justice to comment on the likely result of a case that could come back before the Court, 225 or for a judge to have social interaction with the lawyers during the weekend interlude of a trial.
+226

 Arguments at the Court were themselves objects of curiosity, even social occasions.
 After his first argument, Wirt described the scene to a friend, noting the presence of an "assembled multitude of ladies and gentlemen from every quarter of the Union."
-His opposing attorney that day was also acutely aware of the audience, for Wirt describes in a letter how Pinkney "[got] into his tragical tone in discussing the construction of an act of Congress" and "[c]losing his speech in this solemn tone, he took his seat, saying to me, with a smile-"that will do for the ladies."
-Justice Joseph Story noted in an earlier letter that "scarcely a day passes in the Court, in which parties of ladies do not occasionally come in and hear, for a while, the argument of learned counsel.
-On two occasions, our room has been crowded with ladies to hear Mr. Pinkney, the present Attorney-General."
+His opposing attorney that day was also acutely aware of the audience, for Wirt describes in a letter how Pinkney "[got] into his tragical

 Why did the Court attract such interest?
 America in the nineteenth century placed a great premium on skilled oral presentation.
-Many of its public figures are remembered as some of the greatest orators in the history of the United States.
-As excerpts from Wirt's presentations illustrate, the style of the era involved grand rhetoric and classical allusion.
-Unlike today, the lawyers who appeared before the Court were widely recognized outside the legal field.
+230 Many of its public figures are remembered as some of the greatest orators in the history of the United States.
+As excerpts from Wirt's presentations illustrate, 231 the style of the era involved grand rhetoric and classical allusion.
+232 Unlike today, the lawyers who appeared before the Court were widely recognized outside the legal field.
 Many of them were simultaneously Senators, Congressmen, or prominent individuals in their own states.
-The emphasis on oratory led to a very different pattern for oral argument:
+233 The emphasis on oratory led to a very different pattern for oral argument:

 The Courts sits from eleven o'clock in the morning until four in the afternoon.
 It is not only one of the most dignified and enlightened tribunals in the world, but one of the most patient.
 Counsel are heard in silence for hours, without being stopped or interrupted.
 If a man talks nonsense, he is soon graduated and passes for what he is worth.
 If he talks to the point, he will be properly measured, and his talents, discrimination, and industry reflected in the opinion of the Court.
-The Judges of the Court say nothing, but when they are fatigued and worried by a long and pointless argument, displaying a want of logic, a want of acuteness, and a destitution of authorities, their feelings and wishes are sufficiently manifested by their countenances.
+The Judges of the Court say nothing, but when they are fatigued and worried by a long and pointless argument, displaying a want of logic, a want of acuteness, and a destitution of authorities, their feelings and wishes are sufficiently manifested by their countenances.234